 You’ll apply the blendshape to the face mesh.
 To do this:

-Before you adjust the blendshape, you'll need to uncheck the checkboxes next to Eyes and Mouth in the face mesh's properties.
+Before you adjust the blendshape, you'll need to clear the boxes next to Eyes and Mouth in the face mesh's properties.
 This will stop the blendshape from covering and distorting the openings for the eyes and mouth.

 Now you've added the blendshape, you'll see an option labeled Morph Object.
 There's a list of 14 options underneath: